Mayurji/mayurji.github.io/_machine-learning/keepsake.md

 To store the experiments, we need to tell keepsake where to dump for experiment.

-**For Local** : With below, we will create a hidden folder with name **.keepsake** and store the experiments, checkpoints and related metadata inside it. **Store the below line in a .yaml in the same path as your training script.**
+**For Local** : With below, we will create a hidden folder with name **.keepsake** and store the experiments, checkpoints and related metadata inside it. **Store the below line in a .yaml file and in the same path as your training script.**

 ```yaml
 repository: "file://.keepsake"